Scalp bleeding is predominantly _____

 Injury to the _____ nerve presents as decreased anterior and lateral thigh sensation.

-A proximal lesion to #_____ would result in "Pope's blessing", loss of sensation in median nerve distribution
+A proximal lesion of the _____ nerve results in "Pope's blessing", and loss of sensation in its distribution.

-A lesion to #_____ would result in deltoid paralysis.
+A lesion to the _____ results in deltoid paralysis.

 Frey's syndrome is because of aberrant innervation of _____ nerve